Ethredah/ReactTest/README.md

 ## REACT APPLICATION

-# Using API Endpoints, this application demonstrates fetches data using axios and managing components with state.
+# Using API Endpoints, this application fetches data using axios and managing components with state.

 *The app uses sample user data from https://reqres.in for demonstration*